 P2.12.3.4 Flexible hose assemblies intended for installation in piping systems where pressure pulses and/or high levels of vibration are expected to occur in service, are to be designed for the maximum expected impulse peak pressure and forces due to vibration.
-The tests required by 2.12.5 are to take into consideration the maximum anticipated in-service pressures, vibration frequencies and forces due to installation.
+The tests required by P2.12.5 are to take into consideration the maximum anticipated in-service pressures, vibration frequencies and forces due to installation.

-P2.12.3.5 Flexible hose assemblies constructed of non-metallic materials intended for installation in piping systems for flammable media and sea water systems where failure may result in flooding, are to be of fire-resistant type except in cases where such hoses are installed on open decks, as defined in SOLAS II-2/Reg.
-9.2.3.3.2.2(10) and not used for fuel oil lines.
-Fire resistance is to be demonstrated by testing to ISO 15540 and ISO 15541.
+P2.12.3.5 Flexible hose assemblies constructed of non-metallic materials intended for installation in piping systems for flammable media and sea water systems where failure may result in flooding, are to be of fire-resistant type except in cases where such hoses are installed on open decks, as defined in Regulation 9.2.3.3.2.2(10) of SOLAS Chapter II-2 as amended by IMO resolutions up to MSC.421(98) and not used for fuel oil lines.
+Fire resistance is to be demonstrated by testing to ISO 15540:2016 and ISO 15541:2016.

-P2.12.3.6 Flexible hose assemblies are to be selected for the intended location and application taking into consideration ambient conditions, compatibility with fluids under working pressure and temperature conditions consistent with the manufacturer's instructions and any requirements of the Classification Society.
+P2.12.3.6 Flexible hose assemblies are to be selected for the intended location and application taking into consideration ambient conditions, compatibility with fluids under working pressure and temperature conditions consistent with the manufacturer's instructions and any requirements of TL.